dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 `));
 ```

-To use the parametrized grammar directly, call it with parsing expressions as arguments:
+To use the parameterized grammar directly, call it with parsing expressions as arguments:

 ```d
 alias Or!(Identifier, Fuse!(OneOrMore!(Digit))) Atom; // more or less equivalent to Atom <- Identifier / ~Digit+